Selective Clear Cube based on Variable Source Data

 We went with the second option above – create a temporary dimension and use that in a loop to clear a view using each element.
 Here’s what we did in detail:

-This sets up the temporary dimension by deleting it if it exists, then create it again.
+This sets up the temporary dimension with the elements to subsequently be selectively cleared.
+It deletes the temporary dim if it exists, then creates it again.

 DimName = 'zTemp Motor Vehicle Month';